CognitiveScale/cortex-fabric-examples/propagate-headers-agent-to-skill/README.md

 - Bash shell ( Power shell TBA )
 - Cortex client
 - URL/Credentials for a cortex instance
+- jq (tool for parsing/scripting with JSON files)

 ## Whitelisting the headers
 Using the cli, add a new property in the agent definition, with the name: 'allowed-headers' and values with the header names to be whitelisted(comma-separated)